 FINRA and the Securities and Exchange Commission (SEC) brought their first Regulation Best Interest (Reg BI) enforcements this fall and have stated that they will be zeroing in on firms that don’t address and mitigate conflicts of interest and ensure all-in investment costs are reasonable for clients, given their profiles and goals.

-Join us on Thursday, December 15 at 1 pm ET to hear Issa Hanna and Brian Rubin from Eversheds Sutherland review hypothetical sales recommendations under Regulation Best Interest.
+In this on-demand webinar, Issa Hanna and Brian Rubin from Eversheds Sutherland review hypothetical sales recommendations under Regulation Best Interest.
 In this session, the speakers will:

 Meet Your Speakers